ryanrhymes/owl_guide/book/apidoc/owl_dense_ndarray_generic.rst

 ``reshape x d`` transforms ``x`` into a new shape definted by ``d``.
 Note the ``reshape`` function will not make a copy of ``x``, the returned ndarray shares the same memory with the original ``x``.

+One shape dimension (only one) can be set to ``-1``.
+In this case, the value is inferred from the length of the array and remaining dimensions.

 `source code <https://github.com/ryanrhymes/owl/blob/master/src/owl/dense/owl_dense_ndarray_generic.ml#L80>`__